 Wider aperture at minimum focal length.
 With a wider aperture the sensor can capture more light, helping to avoid blur by enabling a faster shutter speed.
 It also provides a shallow depth of field, allowing you to blur the background to focus attention on the subject.

-Marginally faster uploads
+Somewhat faster uploads